nandini2006dev/mini-project/README.md

-he Class Timetable Generator is a Python program designed to help students and teachers create customized weekly class schedules efficiently.
+The Class Timetable Generator is a Python program designed to help students and teachers create customized weekly class schedules efficiently.
 Instead of manually preparing a timetable, users can define the number of working days, periods per day, and subjects, then assign subjects to each period interactively.

 The program also allows exporting the timetable to a CSV file for easy viewing, sharing, or printing.